Unity System Programming Pt.1 - All-in-One Package of Core Systems for Commercial Game Implementation

 Q. Won't the course content be difficult for someone who has just started with Unity?

 If you have just started with Unity, the course content may be difficult.
-However, even if you don't understand 100% at first, it is a course where you can learn a lot if you take your time and study repeatedly.
+However, even if you don't understand 100% at first, it is a course where you can actually learn a lot if you take your time and study repeatedly.

 This course does not cover servers.
-However, in Unity System Programming Pt.2, we plan to cover features such as loading and saving games online without a separate server by using Firebase.
+However, in Unity System Programming Pt.2, we cover features such as loading and saving games online without a separate server by using Firebase.

 Q. Do you provide the resources and source code used in the lecture?